Cataracts

 Cataract Surgery Choices

-Manual surgery has been the tradition for many years.
+You love how glasses look on you, and you’re the first to choose a new set of frames that complement your beautiful smile!
+Traditional manual cataract surgery has been the norm for many years.
+This package incorporates basic cataract surgery and implantation of a standard monofocal lens.
 Although manual surgery with blades is not as accurate as a laser, Dr. Patel has optimized his results using micro-incisions to ensure the best outcomes.
+Patients can expect to wear glasses full-time.

 INSURANCE COVERAGE